holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 ---
 As **Chief Product Officer**, I own the  **product strategy**, **roadmap**, and **execution** of NOW//with’s consumer, brand, and talent platforms.
 NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.

 > "Phil was a natural leader of the team and implemented valuable structure to a growing team.
-He was respected by all team members and respected everyone else in return.
-Phil's vast talents from building our actual product and website/app development to physically building out our office and being instrumental in building out the team were tremendously valuable.”
+His vast talents from building our actual product and website/app development to physically building out our office and being instrumental in building out the team were tremendously valuable.”
 >
 > **Lauren Wilner**
 > Chief Merchandising Officer